opentelekomcloud/docs-next/docs/blueprints/by-use-case/analytics/umami/using-rds-postgresql-to-setup-umami-on-ecs.md

 ---
 id: using-rds-postgresql-to-setup-umami-on-ecs
 title: Using RDS for PostgreSQL to Set Up Umami on ECS
-tags: [umami, analytics, web-analytics, ecs, rds, postgresql]
+tags: [umami, analytics, ecs, rds, postgresql]
 ---

 # Using RDS for PostgreSQL to Set Up Umami on ECS